Amazigh Culture: The Rich Heritage of the Berber People

 Staple Dishes

-Berber cuisine features a variety of delicious dishes that highlight the region's agricultural bounty.
+Amazigh cuisine features a variety of delicious dishes that highlight North Africa's rich agricultural bounty:

-• Couscous: A staple food made from semolina, often served with vegetables and meat, is central to many meals.
+Couscous: A staple made from semolina, often served with vegetables, chickpeas, and slow-cooked meat, symbolizing abundance and communal sharing.

 Communal Dining